sShaAanGg/sShaAanGg/README.md

 ### Hi there 👋
 - 📫 How to reach me: sshaaangg.tw@gmail.com
-- 🌱 I’m currently learning web development and system programming, with a focus on compiler-related topics.
+- 🌱 I’m currently learning web development and system programming.
 - 📖 Some studies can be found here: https://hackmd.io/@sShaAanGg

 <!-- flag: nonCTF{praise_the_☀️!}